vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/README.md

 You will but you have to wait for release 0.2.0

-## Developing and Debuggin
+## Developing and Debugging

 ### Setting everything up on Linux

-Install the Android SDK for you distribution, then:
+You need the following installed:

+* OpenJDK development package from your distro
+* gradle
+* npm
+* Android tools including platform-tools.
+Android Studio should be ok, too.

+Then:

 ```bash
 sudo npm i -g @ionic/cli -g cordova -g native-run -g cordova-res